JuanWD/JuanWD/README.md

 - 👋 Hi, I’m @JuanWD

 - 👀 I’m interested in Data Analysis, Web Scraping and other Business Oriented technological applications.

 - 🌱 I’m currently learning how to program from scratch, given that my degree is a BS in Business.

-- 💞️ I’m looking to collaborate on Data Analysis or data related stuff, mainly to learn as my skills are almost non existant, at least i could help with my business acumen.
+- 💞️ I’m looking to collaborate on Data Analysis or data related stuff, mainly to learn as my skills are almost non existant, i could help with my business acumen while learning from technical professionals.

 - 📫 How to reach me on LinkedIn like Juan Witold Dowgiallo

 <!---